-- DSSI connectors (DSSI Bus 1) Two Digital Storage System Interconnect (DSSI) connectors, labeled X and Y, on the console module allow you to expand your system by connecting additional mass storage devices to the second DSSI bus. - Ethernet connectors The console module has two Ethernet connectors: a BNC-type connector for ThinWire Ethernet, and a 15-pin connector for a standard Ethernet transceiver cable.
+Ethernet connectors-The CPU cover panel has two Ethernet connectors: a BNC-type connector for ThinWire Ethernet and a 15-pin connector for a standard Ethernet transceiver cable.
 The Ethernet connector switch allows you to set the type of connection.
 To use the standard transceiver cable connection, set the switch to the up position.
 To use the ThinWire cable connection, set the switch to the down position.
 A green indicator light (LED) for each connector indicates which connection is active.

-1.1.1.4 DSSI Connector (DSSI Bus 0)
+1.1.1.4 DSSI and KZQSA Connectors

-To the left of the card cage is the DSSI connector for DSSI Bus 0.
-Bus 0 provides the DSSI bus for DSSI devices installed in the system enclosure.
-The connector allows you to expand your system by connecting additional mass storage devices to the bus.
-You can also share mass storage devices with a second system by forming a dual-host configuration.
-Figure 1-9 shows the location of the DSSI connector for DSSI Bus 0.
+To the left of the card cage is a panel that provides two connectors: a DSSI connector and a KZQSA In connector.
+The DSSI connector allows you to expand your system with additional RF-series ISEs by connecting a system expansion enclosure to the bus.
+You can also share ISEs with a second system by forming a dual-host configuration.